arturovm/shades-of-purple-emacs/README.md

 ![Screenshot of Shades of Purple running on Emacs](img/screenshot.png)

-_In the screenshot: IBM Plex Mono, default mode-line, [state-flow](http://github.com/nubank/state-flow)._
+_In the screenshot: MonoLisa, default mode-line, [state-flow](http://github.com/nubank/state-flow)._

 ## Installation